BettercareHealth/bettercare/saving-mothers-and-babies/test-1.md

 	1. It indicates the quality of antenatal care.
 	1. It can be used to calculate the maternal mortality rate.
 	1. It can be used to calculate the stillbirth rate.
-16. What is the expected caesarean section rate in a developing country?
+16. What is the expected Caesarean section rate in a developing country?
 	1. 10%.
 	1. 15%.
 	1. 20%.